 It sets the incoming protocol and host name (for trusted callers).
 The host name and its colon can be omitted when only the protocol is to be set.
 Note the Exim already has two private options, -pd and -ps, that refer to embedded Perl.
 It is therefore impossible to set a protocol value of

 susing this option (but that does not seem a real limitation).
+Repeated use of this option is not supported.

 This option is normally restricted to admin users.
 However, there is a configuration option called prod_requires_admin which can be set false to relax this restriction (and also the same requirement for the -M, -R, and -S options).

-The -q option starts one queue runner process.
+If other commandline options do not specify an action, the -q option starts one queue runner process.
 This scans the queue of waiting messages, and runs a delivery process for each one in turn.
 It waits for each delivery process to finish before starting the next one.
 A delivery process may not actually do any deliveries if the retry times for the addresses have not been reached.
 Use -qf (see below) if you want to override this.

 If the delivery process spawns other processes to deliver other messages down passed SMTP connections, the queue runner waits for these to finish before proceeding.